rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  and you don't act out your dreams,
 *  with the exception that at least two muscle groups,
 *  your extraocular muscles that move your eyes
-*  and your inner ear muscles,
+*  and your in-ear muscles, for some reason,
-*  for some reason they are spurred from the paralysis
-*  so you can still move.
+*  they are spurred from the paralysis so you can still move.
-*  Otherwise you could never have rapid eye movements.
+*  Otherwise, you could never have rapid eye movements.
-*  So the eyes all of a sudden,
+*  So the eyes, all of a sudden,
 *  because we have electrodes up top and below
 *  and left and right sides,
 *  we can measure what you're doing with your eyes